benaadams/ERCs/ERCS/erc-XXXX.md

 This ERC does not standardize privacy-pool circuits, note formats, nullifiers, relayer APIs, sponsor APIs, or anonymity sets.

-It MAY support the following use case when optional validator-mediated execution or [ERC-4337](./eip-4337) support is present:

-1. a relayer or sponsor deploys account `A` via `deployAccount` with the user as `initialOwner`,
-2. the user possesses a valid withdrawal note or proof for an external privacy protocol,
-3. the relayer or sponsor submits a transaction that reaches `A` through the implementation's optional relayed-execution path,
-6. the batch MAY include:
-   - privacy-protocol withdrawal,
-   - sponsor settlement,
-   - token approval,
-   - downstream transfer,
-   - deposit into another protocol.

-The account standard only provides:

-- a stable account address,
-- root control via NFT ownership,
-- direct and batched execution.
+A compliant account MUST NOT require on-chain controller-token ownership disclosure as a precondition for receiving a withdrawal.
+The `deployAccountConfigured` path satisfies this: deployment, minting, and the withdrawal batch are atomic, so no account state is observable before the batch completes.

+A compliant account MAY be used in privacy-pool withdrawal flows.
+When so used, `executeBatch` MUST NOT special-case the call target or calldata, and MUST NOT emit account-level events beyond `BatchExecuted` for these operations.

-Privacy properties depend on the external privacy protocol and on operational details such as sponsorship, timing, ownership disclosure of the controlling NFT, and downstream transfers.
+Privacy properties depend on the external privacy protocol and on operational details including sponsorship, timing, controller-token ownership visibility, and downstream transfer patterns.

 ### Contracts and interfaces